AndresF-SanchezG/MyFirstApplication-IExternalApplication/README.md

   - When we hold the cursor over the button for a moment, a dialog box should appear containing information such as: Name, a detailed description of the button's function, a reference image, and finally, a help option.

+### Button inside of a panel.

+To create a PushButton, we must follow these steps:
+  - First, we store the panel in a variable of type RibbonPanel.
+  - Create an instance of the PushButtonData class, an object that receives the information for the PushButton.
+First, we define the name of the object and then initialize the object using the reserved word 'new'.
+This class receives 4 string parameters: Name, Text, AssemblyName, and Class name.
+    **Name:** Button Name;
+    **Text:** Button title;
+    **AssemblyName:** Is used in C# to obtain the location (file path) of the assembly (DLL or EXE file) where the Class1 type is defined.
+    Typeof(Class1): This gets the Type object that represents the Class1 type.
+In simpler terms, it tells the code to look at the class definition for Class1.
+    Assembly: This accesses the Assembly object that represents the compiled code (DLL or EXE) where the Class1 class is defined.
+    Location: This retrieves the file path of the assembly (the physical location on disk) where the Class1 class is stored.
+    **ClassName:** Name of the class that will execute when we press the button.
+First, we specify the namespace, then the name of the class that will execute.
+  - Finally, we place our button inside the panel.